A Classification of $G$-invariant Shallow Neural Networks: Remarks

-\paragraph{Numbers of hidden neurons} The type 1 and type 2 irreducible architectures for the $G=C_6$ rotation group (Fig.~\ref{fig:C6_rot}) have six and three hidden neurons respectively.
+The type 1 and type 2 irreducible architectures for the $G=C_6$ rotation group (Fig.~\ref{fig:C6_rot}) have six and three hidden neurons respectively.
 In addition, the linear term $c_*x$ in the canonical form of a $G$-SNN---if not zero---can be interpreted as two additional hidden neurons.
 It follows that a general $G$-SNN that is a sum of copies of the two irreducible architectures cannot have $3k+1$ hidden neurons for any integer $k$.
 Thus, if we fit a traditional fully-connected SNN with $3k+1$ hidden neurons to a dataset invariant under $60^\circ$-rotations, then the fit SNN can be a $G$-SNN if and only if one or more of its hidden neurons are redundant-- e.g., one hidden neuron is zeroed out, or four hidden neurons sum to form a linear term, leaving $(3k+1)-4 = 3(k-1)$ hidden neurons corresponding to ``proper'' weight vectors.
 Although this is a rather simple example, it suggests the possibility of more severe or complicated restrictions on numbers of hidden neurons for larger and richer groups $G$.
-In these cases, the redundant hidden neurons could (1) make it more difficult for the SNN to discover the symmetries in the dataset and (2) make the SNN more prone to overfitting, all at the cost of additional computation.
+In these cases, the redundant hidden neurons could perhaps make it more difficult for the SNN to discover the symmetries in the dataset and thus weaken the model, all at the cost of additional computation.
 We thus conjecture that one factor that determines the optimal number of hidden neurons in traditional SNNs is whether the number admits a $G$-SNN architecture, or---going further---how many different $G$-SNN architectures the number admits.